chaozhangdev/satellite-images-processing/README.md

 However, it is not accurate.
 It is a kind of guessing pixels for replacing center pixels.

-To more precisely replace cloud pixels, it requires a non-cloud mask image.
+To precisely replace cloud pixels, it requires a non-cloud mask image.

 By comparing difference between two pixels one in the cloud image one in the mask, we can replace cloud pixels by the mask.

 But it is meaningless and not practical because if there is a non-cloud mask, generally cloud images should be abandoned.

-As for me, I have one asssumption using deep learning for cloud removal.
+As for me, I have one asssumption using deep learning for cloud removal without mask images.

 Let the computer learn enough images for one sepecific area, then by enough error corretions it can remove cloud pixels automatically.